huarngpa/huarngpa_norc_challenge/README.md

 * <del>Demonstrate understanding of SASS/LESS compiled CSS framework</del>
 * <del>Add state management capabilities to the frontend</del>
 * <del>Build out make new surveys component feature</del>
-* Connect the frontend to the backend by exposing an API
 * <del>Demonstrate both the JsonResponse and Rest framework approach</del>
+* <del>Add JSON web token authentication to backend</del>
 * Add authentication capabilities to the frontend
+* Connect the frontend to the backend by exposing an API
 * Deploy the frontend to AWS infrastructure
 * ...
 * <del>Deploy Route53 and ELB so we can have prettier URL</del>